corndel-swe/js-supportbank-woodde-ubs/day-3-exercises.md

 2. Open up
    [exercises/readJSONTransactions.js](/exercises/readJSONTransactions.js) and
    implement the `readJSONTransactions` function.
+It should
+   - read `data/Transactions2013.json`
-It should read the [file](/data/Transactions2013.json) and parse it into a JavaScript object, and then return that object.
+   - parse it into a JavaScript object
+   - and then return that object.

 ## Exercise 3: Fetching Data